fire-h0und/the-keyboard-design-checklist/README.md

 ### The compulsory purchase(s)
 Hello my name is \<Name and Surname here\>, I am a keyboardholic.
 This is my collection \<Instagram or Imgur URL\>

-* Some keyboards just happen to look too good on a stnad or in a shelf.
+* Some keyboards just happen to look too good on a stand or in a shelf.
-* You have to put all those fantastic keycaps on something
+* You have to put all those fantastic keycaps on something, right?
-* It is a rare model and Wouldn't we all hate someone took it apart and salvaged it for the rare switches?
+* It is a rare model and wouldn't we all hate someone took it apart and salvaged it for the rare switches?
 * I just happen to had that amount of meny at my side
+* Yes it is a bad keyboard but my keycaps really stand out on it, and I never intended to use it for typing anyway....
 * This is the last one i promise.

 ## Elements
-The keyboard desing elements don't end with:
+The keyboard design elements don't end with:
 * Case
 * Plate
 * Switches
 * Circuitry (be it on a board or wires hung mid air - aka handwired)
 * Connection cable (or medium if wireless)

-People usualy forget mot keyboards have collapsible feet.
-Some even can be tented.
+People usualy forget most keyboards have collapsible feet.
+Some keyboards even can be tented.
 But there is way more to keyboard elements than just that...

 ### Safe keys
 When you want to "wake" the computer or interrupt it's idel state but not interrupt it's current task of focus point you seek wha'ts called a "safe key".